Assam, Nagaland agree to withdraw forces from inter-state border: Patton | Law-Order

 - India

-Assam and Nagaland have agreed to withdraw their respective police outposts from the border area with a view to defusing the tense situation on the disputed inter-state boundary, Nagaland Deputy Chief Minister Y Patton said on Friday.
+Assam and Nagaland have agreed to withdraw their respective police outposts from their long-disputed border in a bid to defuse any possible tension between the two forces.

-He, however, said that the Nagaland police will not withdraw from their outpost unless and until its Assam counterpart does it.
+Nagaland Chief Minister Neiphiu Rio and his Assam counterpart Himanta Biswa Sarma agreed to withdraw their police forces and maintain a peaceful atmosphere on the border, Nagaland’s Deputy CM Y Patton said at a meeting with various organisations of the Tzurangkong area on Friday.

-Patton, who holds the Home Department, took an aerial survey of the border area during the day.
+Patton said that the Nagaland police will withdraw from their outpost as and when its Assam counterpart does so.

-The Nagaland deputy CM’s statement came days after a violent clash between police forces of Assam and Mizoram.
-Altogether seven people - six policemen and a civilian - were killed and over 50 people were injured in the standoff near the inter-state border on July 26.
+Patton, who holds the Home Department, conducted an aerial survey of the border during the day.

-Nagaland Chief Minister Neiphiu Rio and his Assam counterpart Himanta Biswa Sarma have agreed to withdraw their police forces and maintain a peaceful atmosphere on the border, Patton said at a meeting with various organisations of the Tzurangkong area.
+The Nagaland deputy CM's statement came days after a violent clash between police forces of Assam and Mizoram in which seven people - six policemen and a civilian - were killed and over 50 people were injured.

 In the past agreements between the two North-eastern states, both police forces had agreed to withdraw from the border areas, but Assam did not do it and has in fact increased its strength while Nagaland withdrew its forces, claimed Patton.